-Employees who feel appreciated and well-respected have a deeper commitment to their organization.
+Employees who feel mutual respect in the workplace have a deeper commitment to their organization.

 The workplace environment has a significant effect on your company’s overall productivity.
 When your employees feel like they are appreciated and well-respected, they are more likely to do their best work and feel a sense of commitment to the company’s success.
-If the workplace inspires negative emotions, however, employees will not be at their best and employee retention becomes challenging.
+If the workplace does not inspire mutual respect, however, employees will not be at their best and employee retention becomes challenging.
 To ensure that your employees are reaching their full potential, follow these tips to create a respectful, supportive workplace for all staff members.

 1. Lead by example of mutual respect.

 One of the best ways to create an environment of mutual respect is to demonstrate respectful behavior on a daily basis.
-Each time you interact with your employees, be cordial and kind.
+Each time you interact with your team members, be cordial and kind.
 Respect different opinions and avoid using derogatory or divisive language.
 If you have a problem with an employee, work to reach an appropriate solution that works for everyone.

-2. Develop and implement clear rules for conduct.
+2. Develop and implement clear rules for employee conduct.

 All employees must be expected to abide by clear, concise rules with regard to their behavior.
-Your company should not tolerate bullying, sexual harassment, or any other type of negative behavior in any form.
+Your work environment should not tolerate bullying, sexual harassment, or any other type of negative behavior in any form.
 All employees and managers should understand these rules and be held accountable for upholding them, regardless of their seniority or pay grade.

 Make time for employees who want to talk to you, regardless of the nature of the communication.
 When employees speak to you, listen to them actively and attentively so that they know you value their thoughts and opinions.
 Don’t brush employees off, rush them or speak over them.
 Respond to questions and concerns kindly and respectfully.